dinngo/furucombo-contract/CONTRIBUTING.md

 Base on the structure of Furucombo, there are several [guidelines](GUIDELINES.md) that you should follow.
 Please make sure to review the document.

-## Creating merge requests (MRs)
+## Creating pull requests (PRs)

 Any direct modification to develop branch is prohibited.
-Please work on your own fork and submit merge requests.
-The MRs will be reviewed and commented.
-CI test should pass and every comment should be resolved before the MR is merged back to develop.
+Please work on your own fork and submit pull requests.
+The PRs will be reviewed and commented.
+CI test should pass and every comment should be resolved before the PR is merged back to develop.

 ## A typical workflow